There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Apostle Islands National Lakeshore, Wisconsin

-With 21 islands to explore along Lake Superior, there’s plenty to see and do here, and you can marvel at the stunning natural formations found all along the shoreline.
-Whether you want to camp out for a few days or just visit on a day trip, this area on the lake is sure to be one of your favorite getaways!
+With 21 islands to explore along Lake Superior, there’s plenty to see and do here, and you can marvel at the stunning natural formations along the shoreline.
+Whether you want to camp out for a few days or visit on a day trip, this area on the lake is sure to be one of your favorite getaways!

 Once you step onto an island, it feels like you’re a world away from the hustle and bustle of daily life.
 The islands are home to a variety of wildlife, including bald eagles, peregrine falcons, and ospreys.
 You can also find plenty of secluded beaches to relax on, as well as hiking trails that wind through forests and along cliffs.